 We could all use a thorough cleansing of our organs and bodily systems.

-Especially, because of the toxic environments we have created; our air, food and water have all been contaminated, and we absorb that on a cellular level.
+Especially, because of the toxic environment we have created; our air, food, and water have all been contaminated, and we absorb that on a cellular level.

 But, I digress…

 There is another part of us that needs to be cleansed, and people are more often than not, unaware that it would probably make them feel much better, and bring profound clarity.

 It’s an emotional cleansing.

 Let me explain.

 Throughout human history, there have been times of fasting.

 Abstaining from food entirely was more often than not, a time to reflect, to go within, and seek spiritual guidance, so to speak.
 It was a time to get the insight needed about a current dilemma, or clarity about your life, and what you need to next.

 But, for most of us, focusing on cleansing the physical body with food is what we default to.

 Have you ever stopped to wonder if the physical struggles you are experiencing right now are stemming from emotional stagnation rather than physical; a back up of emotional waste that needs to be cleared.